Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Fr.
 Valentí ALONSO i Roig (Barcelona, Spain)

-Today, following the example of the most modern TV producer, we are given to see Jesus conjuring images of unstoppable fire and worms into a place we have to avoid by all means: into hell, “where 'their worm does not die, and the fire is not quenched.'”
+Today, in the style of the most modern TV director, we see Jesus conjuring images of unstoppable fire and worms into a place we have to avoid by all means: hell, “where 'their worm does not die, and the fire is not quenched.'”
 (Mk 9:48).
-It is a vivid description of the state a person may attain when his life has not carried him where he wanted to go.
-It could be compared to the moment when, while driving our car, we take the wrong road by thinking it is the right one, and we end up in an unknown place, not knowing where we are and where we did not certainly want to go.
-We have to avoid it, no matter how, even if we have to get rid of our hands (cf. Mk 9,43), feet (cf. Mk 9,45), eyes (cf. Mk 9,47).
-We have to have the strong desire to enter into the Kingdom of God even if we have to go without an essential part of ourselves.
+It is a vivid description of the state a person might find themselves in when their life has not taken them where they wanted to go.
+It could be compared to the moment when, while driving, we take the wrong road, thinking we're headed in the right direction, only to end up in an unknown place, not knowing where we are or where we didn’t want to go.
+We must avoid this at all costs, even if we have to get rid of our hands (cf. Mk 9:43), feet (cf. Mk 9:45), eyes (cf. Mk 9:47).
+We must desire to enter into life or into the Kingdom of God, even if it’s without an essential part of ourselves.